hassan-salloum/eCPPTv2_Exam_Review-2021/README.md

 13. For the last target don’t think a lot for the escalation , the solution will show up in the first moment you got access to the machine (just think about it)

-14. Reporting is very important  I based on my own report on these (take care of them and prepare your report strategy before you take the exam)
+14. Reporting is very important  I based on my own report on these (prepare your report strategy before you take the exam) *https://dsxte2q2nyjxs.cloudfront.net/reporting_guide.pdf* *https://www.randorisec.fr/publications/randorisec-pentest-report-thehive-v1-0-tlp_white.pdf* *https://github.com/hmaverickadams/TCM-Security-Sample-Pentest-Report/blob/master/Demo%20Company%20-%20Security%20Assessment%20Findings%20Report.docx*
-    *https://dsxte2q2nyjxs.cloudfront.net/reporting_guide.pdf*
-    *https://www.randorisec.fr/publications/randorisec-pentest-report-thehive-v1-0-tlp_white.pdf*
-    *https://github.com/hmaverickadams/TCM-Security-Sample-Pentest-Report/blob/master/Demo%20Company%20-%20Security%20Assessment%20Findings%20Report.docx*